sharavsambuu/leisure-software-renderer/README.md

-    Implement Fiber based job system using lockless priority queue Try to synchronize several fiber task on some pre placed barrier mechanism, or use atomic counters Try to group different tasks with different atomic counters
+    Implement Fiber based job system using lockless priority queue Try to synchronize several fiber task on some pre placed barrier mechanism, or use atomic counters Try to group different tasks with different atomic counters Try to build concurrent job graph using array of atomic counters

     DONE Realtime looper using SDL2
     DONE Realtime canvas renderer on SDL2 window